collinalexbell/HackMatrix/game-design.md

 - professional SWEs or noobs?

-## Maslows needs
-- physiological
-    ?housing mechanic
-    ?eating/drinking mechanic
-    ?cold temps (of NYC!)
-- saftey
-    ?places where players can have private experiences

-## Freedom vs Controlled experience
-- Lessons should be relatively controlled
-- The world should be free

 ## BrainStorms
 ### Value multipliers
 I meditated on various ideas that could achieve a 100x multiplier in Kickstarter backers
 - NYC - 10x